 The biological or adoptive parent of a dependent undergraduate student who meets all the eligibility requirements may apply for a PLUS loan, even if they are not listed on the FAFSA.
 A step-parent, if still married to the student's biological parent, and whose income is reported on the student’s FAFSA, is also eligible to borrow on behalf of the student.
 Grandparents, other relatives or legal guardians are not eligible for the Parent PLUS loan

-Parent PLUS loans for Summer 2021 are part of the 2020-2021 academic year.
-Parents should select the academic period for 05/2021 to 08/2022 when applying for the loan at https://studentaid.gov.
-An application for a summer PLUS loan should not be requested until the student has registered for a minimum of six credit hours of required coursework over the course of the summer (this can be from a combination of different summer modules).
+Parent PLUS loans for summer 2022 are part of the 2021-2022 academic year.
+Parents should select the academic period for 05/2022 to 08/2022 when applying for the loan at https://studentaid.gov.
+An application for a summer PLUS loan should not be requested until the student has registered for a minimum of six credit hours of required coursework throughout the summer (this can be from a multiple summer sessions).